My DeFi Pet (DPET) Hits Market Capitalization of $1.66 Million

-My DeFi Pet (DPET) traded 0.3% lower against the dollar during the 24 hour period ending at 10:00 AM E.T. on January 19th.
-My DeFi Pet has a market capitalization of $1.66 million and $607,030.34 worth of My DeFi Pet was traded on exchanges in the last 24 hours.
-Over the last seven days, My DeFi Pet has traded 8.8% lower against the dollar.
-One My DeFi Pet token can now be purchased for $0.0408 or 0.00000100 BTC on cryptocurrency exchanges.
+My DeFi Pet (DPET) traded down 0.2% against the US dollar during the 24-hour period ending at 9:00 AM ET on January 20th.
+My DeFi Pet has a total market cap of $1.66 million and approximately $395,578.74 worth of My DeFi Pet was traded on exchanges in the last 24 hours.
+One My DeFi Pet token can currently be purchased for $0.0409 or 0.00000098 BTC on exchanges.
+In the last week, My DeFi Pet has traded 0.1% lower against the US dollar.

 - Binamars (BMARS) traded 4.5% lower against the dollar and now trades at $314.98 or 0.01155845 BTC.